-When the Madison opened in 1917, its $500,000 cost was one of the heftiest yet for a theater in downtown Detroit.
-Built for the Kunsky circuit by C. Howard Crane in an elegant, understated Neo-classical style, it could seat over 1800 and was then the largest of the theaters in Detroit’s former theater district, Grand Circus Park.
+When the Madison Theatre opened March 7, 1917, its $500,000 cost was one of the heftiest yet for a theatre in downtown Detroit.
+Built for the Kunsky circuit and designed by architect C. Howard Crane in an elegant, understated Neo-Classical style, it could seat over 1,800 and was then the largest of the theatres in Detroit’s former theatre district, Grand Circus Park.

-As with many theaters of the 1910s and 1920s, it was built along with an office tower, in case moving pictures were ‘just a passing fad’ and no longer profitable.
+As with many theatres of the 1910’s and 1920’s, it was built along with an office tower, in case moving pictures were ‘just a passing fad’ and no longer profitable.

-The Madison was surrounded by a five story office building with a facade covered in Terra cotta decoration in a classical motif.
-Other than a small, relatively simple marquee (removed in the 60s in favor of a larger and tackier one), the Madison could pass for a typical office block.
+The Madison Theatre was surrounded by a five story office building with a façade covered in terra cotta decoration in a classical motif.
+Other than a small, relatively simple marquee (removed in the 1960’s in favor of a larger and tackier one), the Madison Theatre could pass for a typical office block.

 The top floor of the Madison Building housed the Kunksy circuit’s main offices when it first opened.